emqx/blog/en/202510/the-easiest-guide-to-getting-started-with-mqtt.md

 ### **MQTT Sparkplug 3.0**

 [MQTT Sparkplug](https://www.emqx.com/en/blog/mqtt-sparkplug-bridging-it-and-ot-in-industry-4-0) defines how to connect industrial devices, including sensors, actuators, PLCs, and gateways using MQTT.
 It aimed to simplify connecting and communicating with disparate industrial devices and achieve efficient industrial data acquisition, processing, and analysis.
 The latest 3.0 version with more advanced features has the potential to be more widely adopted in the Industrial IoT.

+>As defined by the **[Eclipse Sparkplug Working Group](https://sparkplug.eclipse.org/)**: "Sparkplug provides an open and freely available specification for how Edge of Network (EoN) gateways or native MQTT-enabled end devices communicate within an MQTT Infrastructure".

 For more details, please check out the blog: [MQTT Sparkplug: Bridging IT and OT for IIoT in Industry 4.0](https://www.emqx.com/en/blog/mqtt-sparkplug-bridging-it-and-ot-in-industry-4-0).